Elispreng/Census_1990/README.md

 # Data Science and American Middle Class
 ## Anazlyzing US Incomes Greater and Less Than 50K

-**Eli Spreng**:
+**Eli Spreng**

 ### Topic:

 This dataset looks at US residents who make more or less than fifty thousand dollars, a benchmark for lower middle class life.
-Interested parties may wonder what is
-/are the most significant facors for entry into US middle class.
+Interested parties may wonder what are the most significant factors for entry into US middle class.

 ### Data:
 [Adult Income Data Set](https://www.kaggle.com/datasets/wenruliu/adult-income-dataset)